lucasbm8/desafio-frontend-clone/README.md

 Here is the reference for the design: [here](https://www.figma.com/file/TrRVf9BS7FxY9xkUje3wvn/Tend%C3%AAncias---Frontend-Recruitment-Assignment?type=design&node-id=0%3A1&mode=dev)

-The application is a simplification of the architecture used by Lemon in its projects.
+The application is a simplification of the architecture used by TID | Tendências in its projects.
 We encourage you to study, understand and try to keep your solutions within the standards presented.
 However, you can use any technology, technique and/or dependencies necessary to achieve the objective. **We guarantee that it is possible to fix all bugs without installing any new dependencies**.

 We also suggest that you study the documentation for the following dependencies that are used before you start: